Sunsets and Stars in Rocky Mountain National Park

 Milky Way over the Rock Cut, Rocky Mountain National Park, Colorado

-The workshop cost in 2020 will be $495.
+The workshop cost is $945.
 Enrollment is limited to eight students.

 Rocky Mountain National Park has implemented a timed-entry permit system that will operate between May 27 and October 10, 2022.
 However, students do not need a timed-entry permit to enter the park while participating in the workshop.

 The classroom portions of this workshop will be held at the Ridgeline Hotel, which is offering a substantial discount to students who book their room no later than July 23, 2022.
 Students are responsible for booking and paying for their own room.
 Registered students will receive instructions on how to book their discounted room.